Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 where the subscript `$0$' is from here on used to denote the value of a quantity at $t = 0$.
 Thus, the ion pressure anisotropy will decrease in any double-adiabatic plasma in which $B^3/n^2$ decreases due to the plasma's macroscopic evolution.

-Of the motions that cause $B^3/n^2$ to decrease, a particularly advantageous one to choose for our purposes is that of spatially uniform expansion at a constant rate in one direction transverse to the mean magnetic field.
-Assuming that expansion occurs at a rate $1/\tau_{\rm exp}$, where $\tau_{\rm exp}$ is the expansion time, it follows that $B \propto n = n_0/(1+t/\tau_{\rm exp})$, and so
+Of the motions that cause $B^3/n^2$ to decrease, a particularly advantageous one to choose for our purposes is that of spatially uniform expansion at a constant rate in one direction transverse to the mean magnetic field. { There are a few different physical situations in which this type of expansion could arise: during the motion of a macroscopic, linearly polarised magnetosonic wave travelling perpendicularly to the background magnetic field; in certain regions of compressive turbulence; and, finally, the expansion of cylindrical, magnetised plasma -- for example, generated by an exploding wire array in a laboratory astrophysics experiment.} Assuming that expansion occurs at a rate $1/\tau_{\rm exp}$, where $\tau_{\rm exp}$ is the expansion time, it follows that $B \propto n = n_0/(1+t/\tau_{\rm exp})$, and so